yanggangthu/BooleanDOI/README.md

 Default Parameter Values
 -----------------------
-composite_node_delimiter='_' : as name suggested, used to parse a composite node

-                               e.g. a composite node 'A_B' means A AND B for the default value
+composite_node_delimiter='_' : as name suggested, used to parse a composite node, e.g. a composite node 'A_B' means A AND B for the default value

 Negation_func= : the function to calculate the complementary node of a given node on the expanded network